 How To Stop Puppy Chewing

-Puppy Chewing Toys when you notice your puppy chewing on something they should not, grab one of your puppy chew toys and give it to them.
-When they starts to chew on it, give him or her lots of praise and encouragement.
+Puppy Chewing Toys when you notice your puppy chewing on something they should not, grab one of your puppies chew toys and give it to them.
+When they start to chew on it, give him or her lots of praise and encouragement.
 Remember a puppy wants to make you happy, so they will slowly realize that chewing on this makes you happy.

 Over time these actions will if performed calmly and consistently by all in your household will train your puppy.
 Ensure that you continue to reward good behaviour and enforce your rules so your puppy grows up knowing you are the alpha leader.